MrPerry365/socialNetworkApi/README.md

   # Social Network API
 ## This project is an API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.
-It uses a NoSQL database so that the website can handle largee amounts of unstructured data.
+It uses a NoSQL database so that the website can handle large amounts of unstructured data.

 ## Badge: [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)]